joefitzgerald/packer-windows/hyperv/README.md

 ## In the Windows 10 VM
 ### Build the Windows Server 2016 TP5 Hyper-V base box

-Now inside the Windows 10 VM run packer with this command
+Now inside the Windows 10 VM create a Hyper-V external switch and then run packer with this command

 ```powershell
 cd C:\vagrant
 packer build --only=hyperv-iso -var 'hyperv_switchname=Wifi' windows_2016_docker.iso
 ```

+You probably have to copy the C:\vagrant folder into the VM as packer would work on a shared folder of the host.

 ### Run the Hyper-V VM in Windows 10

-If using Vagrant 1.8.4 make sure you have patched it to make it work with Hyper-V as described in https://github.com/PatrickLang/packer-windows/issues/1#issuecomment-230151622

 ```powershell
 vagrant box add windows_2016_tp5_docker windows_2016_docker_hyperv.box